What is Digital Marketing anyway?

 Some of digital marketing’s component parts:

-Optimising your website so that you can be found when people are searching for your product or services online.
+Optimising your website by including releavant content is important.
+You want to be found when people are searching for your product or services online.

 The higher you rank in search engines the more free traffic your website will receive.
 Google updates its algorithms on a regular basis, so it’s a constant task to keep up with.